 If your server deployment uses DNS name resolution and you experience issues with specific user devices, you can disable DNS name resolution for those devices.

-Using the Registry Editor incorrectly might cause serious problems that requires you to reinstall the operating system.
-We do not guarantee that problems resulting from incorrect use of the Registry Editor can be solved.
+Using the Registry Editor incorrectly might cause serious problems that require you to reinstall the operating system.
+We do not guarantee that problems resulting from the incorrect use of the Registry Editor can be solved.
 Use the Registry Editor at your own risk.
-Ensure you back up the registry before you edit it.
+Back up the registry before you edit it.